blankoworld/makefly/doc/THEMES.md

 ### Given by the ${PROJECTNAME} engine

 To make template you need to know and understand these specific words.
-They are delivered by the ${PROJECTNAME} engine and permit you to design new template for your weblog.
+They are delivered by the ${PROJECTNAME} engine and permit you to design new templates for your weblog.

 Here is a non-exhaustive list.
 If you find a new one not listed here, please contact us or create a new ticket on [our bug tracking system](${GITPROJECT}issues).

   * **ABOUT\_INDEX**: Real html name of *About*'s page.
 For an example: about.html.
 If you want a link to the about's page, you just have to make this: "*${BLOG\_URL}/${ABOUT\_INDEX}*".
   * **ABOUT\_LINK**: Add a menu link regarding *menu.about.tmpl* template.
-This only works if About's page was activated by the default configuration with "*ABOUT = 1*".
+This only works if About's page was activated by its presence.
   * **BODY\_CLASS**: The engine is configured to change this value regarding the generated page.
 By default the value is "single" for all pages.
 Then you have:
     * single (default value)
     * about: to say the entire page is an about's one